cjoelrun/highercap/exampleSite/content/services/continuous-delivery.md

 date: '2018-11-18T12:33:46+10:00'
 draft: false
 featured: true
-weight: 1
+weight: 2
 ---
 We know that there is a lot that goes into making production software.
 Building an agile platform for all your teams is a necessity to stay competitive.
 Building automated solutions is just the start to a enterprise workload.

 ## DevOps

 We know that there is a lot that goes into making production software.
 Observability is vital to an application.
 Our goal is the guide you to creating and deploying software that is effortlessly debuggable.

 * Logging and Metrics
 * Automated Deployment
+* Operational Mindset
-*
+* Alerts and automated remediation

 ## Automated Infrastructure